 - Use of cloud computing and storage.
 Cloud storage is a great solution, but it requires data to be easily distributed across multiple servers to scale.
 Using local hardware for testing and development and then moving the system to the cloud where it works is exactly what NoSQL databases are designed for.

 - Physical objects in NoSQL can usually be stored directly in the form in which the application then works with them.

 - NoSQL DBMSs do not support SQL queries and use different approaches to work with data.

 Firestore is a flexible, scalable NoSQL cloud database to store and sync data.
 It keeps your data in sync with client apps through realtime listeners and offers offline support, so you can build responsive apps that work regardless of network latency or Internet connectivity.

 Firestore also features fast and rich queries and scales and offers seamless integration with other Firebase and Google Cloud products.

-Once you've chosen the right database for your project, make sure to also check out our comparison of Flutter vs React Native: What to Choose in 2023 to help you decide on the best mobile development framework.
+Once you've chosen the right database for your project, make sure to also check out our comparison of Flutter vs React Native: Which Framework Wins in 2024? to help you decide on the best mobile development framework.

 If you're considering developing a cross-platform app using the Flutter framework, our team at What the Flutter specializes in creating high-quality, responsive mobile applications tailored to your needs.
+In fact, you can learn more about our flutter app development services to get a better understanding of how we can assist you.
 Feel free to reach out to us for expert guidance and support throughout your app development journey.

 MongoDB is an open-source document type database.
 It can work with both structured and unstructured data.
 However, performance issues can occur when working with relational data models.
 Suitable for projects that work with different data that is difficult to classify, or if a significant change in the data structure is expected in the future, including for OLAP scenarios.